Point-of-Care Ultrasound (POCUS) and COVID-19

 Lung Ultrasound in COVID-19

 Viral pneumonia caused by COVID-19 most commonly presents as a patchy concentration of B lines (representing increased alveolar fluid content), abnormalities in the pleural line, and the appearance of subpleural consolidations.
+Small pleural effusions can be seen, but large effusions are uncommon.
+A large pleural effusion should raise suspicion for bacterial infections or other pulmonary pathologies such as congestive heart failure or pulmonary edema.
+Nonetheless, either condition can co-exist with COVID-19.

 The changes of LUS findings are helpful in the triage, risk stratification, classification of disease severity, monitoring of the disease progression, and potential confirmation of disease when RT-PCR testing is unavailable.
 Compared to a chest x-ray (CXR), LUS is more sensitive in detecting lung lesions located close to the pleura, and abnormalities appear earlier than on CXR.
 Although it is outside the scope of these recommendations, we note that LUS plays a beneficial role in the intensive care unit management of a COVID-19 patient.
 Specifically, it can help assess treatment responsiveness, aid ventilator management, monitor lung recruitment maneuvers, evaluate for endotracheal tube migration, and assess for a pneumothorax following procedures.